-Headcuts migrating upstream toward the Town of Sahuarita threaten to transform the river to a deeply incised, narrow channel with steep unstable banks.
+Head-cuts migrating upstream toward the Town of Sahuarita threaten to transform the river to a deeply incised, narrow channel with steep unstable banks.
 The proposed RMP will provide grade control and bank stabilization that will prevent future headcutting and prevent excessive lateral erosion.
-These stabilization measures will also assure the long-term stability of habitat enhancement, natural ground water recharge, and recreational amenity elements of the plan.
+These stabilization measures will also ensure the long-term stability of habitat enhancement, natural ground water recharge, and recreational amenity elements of the plan.

-Headcut Santa Cruz River channel extending south past Pima Mine Rd.
+Head-cut Santa Cruz River channel extending south past Pima Mine Rd.